NervanaSystems/ngraph/doc/sphinx/source/howto/handle.rst

 ..
-From NNVM
+Importing models from NNVM
    ----------

 ..
-From XLA
+Importing models from XLA
    --------

 .. etc, eof